noman7891/20102820_Project/README.md

 - Customer Management
 - Dashboard Charts

----

-# 👨‍💻 Author
+#  Author

-**Muhammad Noman**
+**Noman Pervaiz**

 Programming for Information Systems

 Dublin Business School

----

-# 🤖 AI Assistance
+# AI Assistance

-This project was developed with AI assistance as permitted under the module assessment guidelines.
+This project was developed with the help of AI assistance as permitted under the module assessment guidelines.

 AI tools were used for: